BioJulia/Bio.jl/docs/src/man/seq.md

 ## Reference sequences

-`DNASequence` (alias of `BioSequence{DNAAlphabet{4}}`) is a flexible data sturcture but always consumes 4 bits per base, which will waste a large part of the memory space when storing reference genome sequences.
+`DNASequence` (alias of `BioSequence{DNAAlphabet{4}}`) is a flexible data structure but always consumes 4 bits per base, which will waste a large part of the memory space when storing reference genome sequences.
 In such a case, `ReferenceSequence` is helpful because it compresses positions of 'N' symbols so that long DNA sequences are stored with almost 2 bits per base.
 An important